 Thanks to its extreme flatness (the caliber is only 2.5 mm thick,) they can create really thin watches with top to the bottom height sometimes measuring just about 5-6 millimeters.

-The extra millimeters are added to squeeze in an add-on module that adds a power reserve functionality and provide some living space for the second spring barrel that houses a spring 125 centimeters (almost 50 inches!) in length.
+The extra millimeters are added to squeeze in an add-on module that adds a power reserve functionality and provides some living space for the second spring barrel that houses a spring 125 centimeters (almost 50 inches!) in length.

-The extra spring barrel is responsible for the Grande Taille’s impressive 8 days of power reserve, while the original Peseux 7001 is not able to run longer than standard 42 hours.
+The extra spring barrel is responsible for the Grande Taille’s impressive 8 days of power reserve, while the original Peseux 7001 is not able to run longer than the standard 42 hours.
 In this respect, the timekeeper looks like a serious competitor to the gorgeous IWC Portofino 8 Days that, while being powered by a true in-house hand-wound caliber 59210, is also significantly more expensive and larger in diameter making it a less ideal choice to those interesting in a more discreet design.

 The Eberhard 8 Jours Grande Taille, on the other hand, comes packed in an elegant 41 mm case, which is made either of 18-karat rose gold or surgical-grade stainless steel and features a cut-out on its solid case back cover to provide a view of its nicely decorated mainspring barrel with a figure 8-shaped bridge.